Survey Results - Trainee feedback on Hogan Lovells

 The Lex 100 verdict on Hogan Lovells

-University: University of Exeter
+University: Durham University

-Degree: Law LLB 2(1)
+Degree: History, 2(1)

 About the firm

-Regional managing partner: Susan Bright
+Managing partner: Susan Bright

 What we’re looking for: As a global law firm, we tackle some of the most complex legal and commercial issues for our clients.
 So we look to recruit smart, collaborative and determined individuals from all kinds of backgrounds and with all kinds of experience.

-What you’ll do: Each year, we take on 50 graduates (from law and non-law degree subjects) as trainee solicitors.
+What you’ll do: Each year, we take on up to 50 graduates (from law and non-law degree subjects) as trainee solicitors.
 Here’s how it works: on a two-year training contract, you’ll do four six-month seats across our different practice areas.
 Plus, for one of those seats, you’ll have the chance to apply for an international or client secondment.
 You’ll also have hands-on support and the expert guidance you need.

 Perks: Benefits include: bonus scheme, gym membership/subsidy, life assurance, pension scheme with company contributions, private healthcare, season ticket loan, subsidied restaurant, access to a dentist, doctor and physiotherapist, and discounts at local retailers.